Gravitational quantum dynamics: a geometrical perspective: Introduction

-In this work, we will take a different path and propose a quantum gravity theory where the quantum fields produce a further curvature (in addition to the one induced by the energy-matter tensor) of an extended space-time through the action of the quantum potential, which then guides the time evolution of point particles along geodesic paths.
-This new theory of quantum gravity is based on three fundamental pillars: the many-body field theory of relativistic particles, the Bohmian theory of quantum potential extended to field theories, and the extension of space-time (pseudo-) Riemann geometry to Finsler's geometry~\cite{Rund59, Pfeifer2012, Bucataru2007, PhysRevD.75.064015}.
-The quantum field theory is formulated in the extended configuration space, $M$, of dimension $4 N$, where $N$ is the number of particles in the system.
-The time variable associated to each particle is a monotonic function of a global time parameter $\tau$.
-The quantum potential associated to the quantum fields induces a curvature in the tangent bundle P$\equiv$ TM, which together with the classical gravitational component guides the particle dynamics.
+In this work, we will take a different path and propose a theory of GQD~\cite{Quantum_Gravity_Def} where the quantum fields produce a further curvature (in addition to the one induced by the energy-matter tensor) of an extended space-time through the action of the quantum potential, which then guides the time evolution of point particles along geodesic paths.
+This new theory for GQD is based on three fundamental pillars: the many-body field theory of relativistic particles, the Bohmian theory of quantum potential applied to field theories, and the extension of space-time (pseudo-) Riemann geometry to Finsler geometry~\cite{Rund59,Bucataru2007,PhysRevD.75.064015}.
+The main reasons for this last point are at least twofold: First, due to the explicit dependence of the quantum potential from the time variable, the Lagrangian formulation of quantum mechanics as a point particle theory (in the spirit of de Broglie and Bohmian dynamics) requires an extended formalism that has in the Finsler geometry its most natural geometrical realization.
+Second, while in non-relativistic quantum mechanics a theory dependent on the time parameter is permissible, its extension to the relativistic case (Lorentz invariant) requires a parameter-independent formalism.
+This condition leads to a class of homogeneous Lagrangians with a differential-geometric representation as a Finsler space and length measure

+for a curve $\gamma: \, \tau \mapsto \gamma(\tau)$ in the base manifold, where $F(x, y)$ is the Finsler function homogeneous of degree one in the second variable $\dot \gamma=\partial \gamma/\partial \tau$.
+Finsler geometry includes Riemann and Minkowskian geometries as a special cases~\cite{Rund_1966}.
+All choices made in the course of the derivation of this formalism are motivated by the following physical constraints: \textit{i}) recover the correct non-relativistic quantum mechanical limit, which was demonstrated in a previous publication~\cite{tavernelli_geom}, and \textit{ii}) ensure that the classical (non-quantum) limit of the theory coincides with Einstein's GR.